maw-khan/clarifai-question-simplifier/README.md

 # 📖 Overview

-ClarifAI is an AI-powered educational web application designed to help students better understand difficult study questions before attempting to solve them.
+SimplifAI is an AI-powered educational web application designed to help students better understand difficult study questions before attempting to solve them.

 Many students struggle not because they lack knowledge, but because they have difficulty understanding what a question is actually asking.

-ClarifAI addresses this problem by using **Google Gemini** to simplify complex academic questions into clear, easy-to-understand language while providing:
+SimplifAI addresses this problem by using **Google Gemini** to simplify complex academic questions into clear, easy-to-understand language while providing:

 - ✅ A simplified version of the question
 - ✅ A concise explanation